How to Cook And Eat Pikeminnows?

 The Northern Pikeminnow is an intriguing species of fish, with its aggressive, carnivorous tendencies and the threat that it poses to nearby gamefish.

 While pikeminnow are frequent targets for bounty fishers, the topic of eating them is rarely discussed among the fishing community.

-How are Northern Pikeminnow cooked and prepared?
+How To Cook and Eat Pikeminnows?
 Northern Pikeminnow can be cooked and prepared in the same way as any other type of fish.
 With a light and fluffy texture, Pikeminnow can be smoked, baked, fried, curried, pickled, and even canned before eating.

 While Northern Pikeminnow are not usually regarded as a delicacy for those who catch them, they absolutely are edible and can be both cooked and prepared in many different ways.

 Despite the controversy that surrounds this type of fish, there a

 Table of Contents

 - Clean and gut the fish

 The steps that go into preparing Northern Pikeminnow for cooking are very similar to any other type of fish.

 To begin, you will need to remove the scales from the outside of the fish.